microsoft/SAPAzureSnooze/README.md

 #### **Permission:**
 Permission to PowerApps can be given to individual users or using active directory security groups.
 Please note people who’ve been access to PowerApps application should also be given edit access to the SharePoint list that’s created in the previous step.

-> **Note**:This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+> **Note**: This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact **opencode@microsoft.com** with any additional questions or comments.